CableOne.Net High Speed Internet Access Service

-What requirements apply to personal web pages and file storage?
+What requirements apply to web pages and file storage?

-As part of the Services, Cable One provides storage space and access for web pages through its Personal Web Space service.
-You are solely responsible for any information that you publish on your Personal Web Space.
+As part of the Services, Cable One may provide storage space and access for web pages through its Web Space service.
+You are solely responsible for any information that you publish on your Web Space.
 You must ensure that the intended recipient of the content is appropriate.
 For example, you must take appropriate precautions to prevent minors from receiving inappropriate content.
 Cable One reserves the right to remove or refuse to post any information or materials, in whole or in part, that, in its sole discretion, Cable One deems to be in violation of this Policy.
 For purposes of this Policy, "material" refers to all forms of communications including narrative descriptions, graphics (including photographs, illustrations, images, drawings, logos), executable programs and scripts, video recordings, and audio recordings.
-Cable One may remove or block content contained on your Personal Web Features and terminate your Personal Web Features and/or your use of the Service if we determine that you have violated the terms of this Policy.
+Cable One may remove or block content and terminate your use of the Service if we determine that you have violated the terms of this Policy.

 III.
 NETWORK MANAGEMENT AND LIMITATIONS ON BANDWIDTH CONSUMPTION AND DATA STORAGE